Love Me, My Knight: Anime

-The anime version of "Ai Shite Night" was produced by Toei Animation in 1983–1984, for a total of 42 episodes directed by Osamu Kasai, a veteran Toei director.
-The "Ai Shite Knight" anime presents some significant changes in the storyline and modifications in the characters' stories, and covers only one part of the story narrated by Tada in the manga.
+The anime version of "Love You, My Knight", also called Love In Rock N' Roll was produced by Toei Animation in 1983, for a total of 42 episodes directed by Osamu Kasai.
+The "Love You, My Knight" anime presents some significant changes in the storyline and modifications in the characters' stories, and covers only one part of the story narrated by Tada in the manga.
 It was developed to target a younger audience than that of the manga with some aspects toned down and simplified.

 Famous voice actress and pop idol Mitsuko Horie provided the voice of Yakko in the anime.
 Isao Sasaki was the voice of Go, Katsuji Mori of Satomi, Takeshi Aono of Shige-San, and Yūko Mita of Hashizo.
 Masa Amamori provided the voice of Juliano.

 Mitsuko Horie also sang "Koi wa Totsuzen" ("Love is sudden"), the song featured in the opening credits of each episode.